dagster-io/dagster/docs/sections/learn/tutorial/hello_world.rst

 2. A **pipeline** is a set of solids arranged into a DAG of computation that produces data assets.
     In this example, the function decorated call to :py:func:`@pipeline <dagster.pipeline>` defines a pipeline with a single solid.
-The solid is not actually invoked during pipeline construction.
-    The invocation places that solid within the pipeline.
-Context arguments are only passed when the solids are actually executed, and so we disable the pylint warning with the ``# pylint: disable=no-value-for-parameter`` pylint directive within the comment.

 Pipeline Execution
 ^^^^^^^^^^^^^^^^^^